Skip to content

 The short answer is “not a whole lot.”

-In Florida, if you don’t have a license, you can still do small projects like putting in cabinets, laying flooring, setting up above-ground pools, painting houses, doing basic yard work, and fixing walls.
+If you don’t have a general contractor license in Florida, you can still do small projects like putting in cabinets, laying flooring, setting up above-ground pools, painting houses, doing basic yard work, and fixing walls.

-Types of general contractor license in Florida
+Types of general contractor licenses in Florida

 The table below lists each type of general contractor license available in Florida, so you can choose which is right for you.

-Certified General Contractor (Individual) | License holders may work on both commercial and residential projects of any size or complexity. |
+Certified General Contractor (Individual)License holders may work on both commercial and residential projects of any size or complexity across the state of Florida.

-Certified General Contractor (Business) | License holders may operate a general contracting business that works on both commercial and residential projects of any size. |
+Certified General Contractor (Business)License holders may operate a general contracting business that works on both commercial and residential projects of any size across the state of Florida.

-Registered Contractor (Individual) | License holders are limited to working on residential projects and some small-scale commercial projects in the area where they register. |
+Registered Contractor (Individual)License holders are limited to working on residential projects and small-scale commercial projects in the area where they register.

-Registered General Contractor (Business) | License holders may operate a general contracting business that works on residential projects and certain small-scale commercial projects in the area where they register. |
+Registered General Contractor (Business) License holders may operate a general contracting business that works on residential projects and small-scale commercial projects in the area where they register.

 Florida contractor license requirements